 Following these guidelines will put you on your way to having happy parents, happy leaders, and productive, fun meetings.

-Kimberly Cook is a Cubmaster and den leader veteran, having previously served as den leader, Asst.
-Cubmaster, and Cubmaster for packs in Vestavia Hills, Alabama, and Homewood, Alabama.
-She currently serves as Unit Commissioner for two packs in the Vulcan District of the Greater Alabama Council; Vulcan District Committee member; and Merit Badge Coordinator/Membership Chairman for Troop 76.
+Kimberly Cook is a veteran Cubmaster and den leader, having previously served as den leader, Asst.
+Cubmaster, Pack Committee Chairman and Cubmaster for packs in Vestavia Hills, Alabama, and Homewood, Alabama.
+She currently serves as Unit Commissioner and Vulcan District Membership Chair for the Vulcan District, Greater Alabama Council.